• Products

 In addition to an email, Confluence Cloud users will also get a notification in the Confluence app.

-1. Open the page in Confluence Cloud.
+1. Open any content in Confluence Cloud.

 2. Select the Share button in the top right.